 Your website pages should link to each other for multiple reasons:

 - You want visitors to spend time on your site and see your different pages to learn more.
-For example, click here to learn about our Madison SEO packages.
+For example, click here to learn more about external link building for SEO.

 - Google rewards higher visitor engagement like this.
 You want people to stay on your site longer and visit multiple pages.